labels:

 NoteNotebook images are constructed externally; they are prebuilt images that undergo quarterly changes and they do not change with every Open Data Hub upgrade.

-Requirements for upgrading Open Data Hub
+Requirements for upgrading Open Data Hub version 2

 Check the components in the DataScienceCluster